 There are various methods of treating scars ranging from acupuncture to neural therapy injections, however the quickest, safest and least expensive method is:

-1. Apply a small amount of NewGel+ e gel or Physician-Formulated Silicone Scar Gel (made by HealFast) to the scar, rubbing in well.
+- Apply a small amount of NewGel+ e gel or Physician-Formulated Silicone Scar Gel (made by HealFast) to the scar, rubbing in well.
 Either product will work well with the same benefit.
 Available on Amazon.
+Another option is Scar Organic essential oil/homeopathic drops by Forces of Nature.
+This is available on my website pharmacy at 20% off.

 Do this once a day for at least 10 days.
 Some very thick or keloid-type scars can require up to 30 days (example: scars from open heart surgery, c-section, hip replacements, multiple internal trauma with hardware like screws/pins/rods, etc).